• Skip to primary navigation

 Graham crackers soaking in heavy cream in a bowl.

-STEP 1: First, add your graham crackers to a large mixing bowl.
-Pour the heavy cream over the top.
+Step 1: Pour the heavy cream on top of graham crackers in a large bowl.
 Then place the bowl in the refrigerator, letting the crackers soak for at least 20 minutes.

 Soaked graham crackers in a mesh strainer.